abrhor/Quantcademy/Introductory-Papers.md

 - Recurrent neural networks
 - Learning with boosting

-There will be a particular emphasis on final topic of artifical neural networks, primarily due to its increasing prominence in algo trading.
+There will be a particular emphasis on the final topic of artifical neural networks, primarily due to its increasing prominence in algo trading.

 *Approximate time of section: 2.5 months*

 ### Final Phase: Independent Research
+Students must now apply their knowledge.
+Over the past several months, they should have began to develop the mindset o